-5.6.30 Overall this means that our fWRMP19 includes both enabling actions for delivery of our preferred strategic option in 2038, delivery of alternative strategic options if needed, and also monitoring that allows us to determine whether we are able to defer construction of these strategic options.
+5.6.31 Overall this means that our fWRMP19 includes both enabling actions for delivery of our preferred strategic option in 2038 and also monitoring that allows us to determine whether we are able to defer construction of these strategic options.
 Our proposed investments, including enabling activities and monitoring framework, are described in Chapter 6.